TNET-SNU/mmTLS/README.md

 One thing different is that you should check the logs printed by the key-server running on SoC SmartNIC.
 It will print the total keys, keys per second, total connections, connections per second.
-(In the context of key-server, connection means the secondary key channel, which are persistent.)
+(In the context of key-server, connection means the secondary key channel, which is persistent.)
 The second log, keys per second shows the E2E connections established in one second.